pmshydra/qbvpn/README.md

-# qBittorrent daemon(Web UI) running with Open VPN, IP tables included.
-Only your torrents will be hidden behind the VPN and you're free to browse the web at full speeds on your device.
+# qBittorrent daemon(Web UI) running with Open VPN featuring HEALTHCHECK and configurable VPN locations!

 **This originally came from [MarkusMcNugen/Docker-qBittorrentvpn](https://github.com/MarkusMcNugen/docker-qBittorrentvpn) It needed an update so I added more environment variables to make it more configurable.**